PipeRift/pipe/README.md

 ## What is it for?

 **Pipe** simplifies and unifies operating system APIs and provides commonly missing tools in C++.
 However, it is in no way just a merge of random libraries into one.
-It follows the simple principle of "low-level essentials you wouldn't want to integrate/code every time in your project".
+It follows the simple principle of "low-level essentials you wouldn't want to integrate/code every time in your projects".

 Pipe also has the secondary objective of unifying many coding standards into one to make code consistent and legible.